-The Governor's Local Mandates workgroup needs to be bold in their recommendations for the 2014 Session and include reduction of financial burdens on local governments.
+Workgroups considering local mandates need to be bold in their recommendations for the 2015 Session and include reduction of financial burdens on local governments.

 State Funding for Any New State Initiatives:

 The Commonwealth should bear 100% of the cost for any service or program mandated by the state.